MarcelGarus/has_is_getters/has_is_getters/README.md

 ## Prefixes

-You can also opt-in to using the field name as a prefix for the getters.
+For is-getters, you can also opt-in to using the field name as a prefix:

 ```dart
 class Image {